xrjiang527/FABNet-PyTorch/README.md

 Usage
 ------------------------------------------------------------------------------------------------------------------------------------------
 Train<br>
 Train the model on the corresponding network using the train config.
 For example, the training on FABNetC12B4:<br>
 train_model:  import model.FABNet_tiny as model<br>
 python train.py --n_feats 12<br>
+The training on FABNetC96B8:<br>
+train_model:  import model.FABNet_large as model<br>
+python train.py --n_feats 96<br>
 Test<br>
 Test the model on the corresponding network using the test config with the pretrained model.
 For example, the testing on FABNetC12B4:<br>
 train_model:  import model.FABNet_tiny as model<br>
 python test.py --data_type img --n_feats 12 --pre_model */FABNet_B4C12_X2.pth <br>